-The development of Vision 21 (Cyfle Cymru) is managed by our Board of skilled Trustee members, who have backgrounds in various sectors of business.
-They oversee the running of the organisation and ensure it attracts committed staff and volunteers.
+The development of Vision 21 Cyfle Cymru is managed by our Board of skilled Trustee members, who have backgrounds in various sectors of business.
+Our Trustees oversee the running of the organisation and ensure that we attract committed staff and volunteers.

 Alan Pursell - Chair